SpiderGh0st/Security-Audit-Tool/README.md

 # Security Audit Tool

-A customer-neutral, unified launcher for the cleaned Python security scanner collection.
+A modular network security audit tool with 69 scanners, a live browser GUI, and a terminal console — covering Windows, TLS, web, remote access, infrastructure, and printer targets.
 Use it only on systems you own or are explicitly authorized to test.

 ## Quick start